-Once government accepts a tender, it is binding on both parties.
-This means that the person or company that won the tender has to provide the goods or services in the manner agreed to and at the price offered, and government must pay the agreed price at the agreed time.
-In other words, once accepted, a tender is a binding contract.
+Once government accepts a tender, it is binding contract on both parties.
+This means that the company that won the tender must provide the goods or services in the manner agreed to and at the price offered, and government must pay the agreed price at the agreed time.

 Tenders at all levels of government (national, provincial, local) must be advertised.